aadil124/namaste-netflix-gpt/README.md

 -BugFix : if the user is not logged in Redirect /browse to login Page and vice-versa -unsubscribing onAuthStateChange callback
 -Add hardcoded values to constants file.
+-register TMDB Api & create an app and get access token -Get the data from TMDB for now playing movies list API -make one custom hook useNowPlaying Movies

 # Features